When it comes to keeping sensitive information safe, email security is a top priority for both individuals and organisations.

 "TLS offers a good baseline of security, but for sensitive data, end-to-end encryption methods like S/MIME are indispensable."

-S/MIME stands for Secure/Multipurpose Internet Mail Extensions.
-It is a widely used protocol that secures email communications through encryption and digital signatures, ensuring both confidentiality and authenticity of messages.
+It stands for Secure/Multipurpose Internet Mail Extensions.
+It secures emails with encryption and digital signatures.

 Introduction to S/MIME, Microsoft Support, 2023